HHS-AHRQ/MEPS/R/README.md

 ```

 ### Using the `readr` package (2018 and later)
-Starting in 2018, design changes in the MEPS survey instrument resulted in SAS transport files being converted from the XPORT to the CPORT format.
+Starting in 2018, design changes in the MEPS survey instrument resulted in SAS transport files being converted from the XPORT to the CPORT format (excluding the 2018 Point-in-Time file, HC-036, and HC-036BRR).
 These CPORT file types are not readable by R at this time.
 Thus, the ASCII (.dat) files must be used instead.

 <i> At this time, the R programming statements are being finalized, but have not been published to the MEPS website. </i> The following code pulls the needed information about the ASCII file from the Stata programming statements, including variable names, formats, and positions.
 The `read_fwf` function is then used to read the ASCII file using the specified information.
 In the following example, the transport file <b>h206b.dat</b> has been downloaded from the MEPS website, unzipped, and saved in the local directory <b>C:/MEPS</b> (click [here](../README.md#accessing-meps-hc-data) for details).